Bachelor of Medical Science and Doctor of Medicine (MD) - Graduate Entry

 Students will complete their first year of study, Year A (pre-clinical year), at the School of Rural Health in Churchill in Gippsland with regular visits to the Clayton campus as part of their studies.
-The following three years of the program are all spent in clinical environments, and students have the opportunity to complete these placements (Years 3B, 4C and 5D) in metropolitan Melbourne, south-eastern Victoria or north-west Victoria.
+The following three years of the program are all spent in clinical environments, and students have the opportunity to complete these placements (Years 3B, 4C and 5D) in metropolitan Melbourne, rural south-eastern Victoria or rural north-west Victoria.

 The entry requirements for Graduate Entry Medicine are:

 - Domestic applicants must have a specified Monash University degree to be eligible.